dortania/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 ![](../images/macos-ventura.png)

 ::: warning
-macOS Ventura is supported by OpenCore Legacy Patcher **0.5.0 and newer,** currently in early stages.
+macOS Ventura is supported by OpenCore Legacy Patcher **0.5.0 and later,** currently in early stages.
 Use the latest available version for the most stability.
 :::